 Your dog’s bodily systems react by trying to expel the water within them to balance out the sodium levels present in the bloodstream.

-As you might imagine, excessive going to the toilet from your pet is disastrous when they’re dehydrated from salt to begin with, leading to serious harm, and even neurological damage in the long run.
+As you might imagine, your pet excessively going to the toilet is disastrous when they’re dehydrated from salt to begin with, leading to serious harm, and even neurological damage in the long run.

 This is all because your dog simply doesn’t have the means within themselves to effectively digest salt and deal with its side effects.